 Voters in Massachusetts legalized medical marijuana in 2012.
 Medical patients can buy cannabis products in greater quantities and medical marijuana remains untaxed.

 Massachusetts is one of 10 U.S. states to legalize recreational marijuana.

-If marijuana is legal where you live, you can learn more about the various types of cannabis products available, different consumption methods, and tips on how to grow your own plants at home through our Cannabis 101 page.
+If marijuana is legal where you live, you can learn more about the various types of cannabis products available (including new ones like marijuana shatter), different consumption methods, and tips on how to grow your own plants at home through our Cannabis 101 page.